List of Oh My Goddess! characters: Keiichi Morisato

 Keiichi Morisato (森里 螢一, Morisato Keiichi) is a student of the Nekomi Institute of Technology and a member of the NIT Motor Club.
 One day Keiichi accidentally dials the Goddess Relief Office.
 After summoning Belldandy by accident, he ends up wishing for her to be by his side forever.
 Ever since, the two have been together.
 Keiichi's pure and innocent personality also puts him in the middle of an unusual love relationship.
 While he understands his love for Belldandy, he sometimes has a difficult time expressing his feelings.

-He is a very skilled mechanic and an exceptional race driver.
+He is a skilled mechanic and race car driver.
 He is bestowed the directorship of the Motor Club, which he subsequently passes on to Sora Hasegawa.
 At his supposed graduation from college, he started working at the repair shop Whirlwind owned by the founder of the NIT Motor Club: Chihiro Fujimi.
-He picked up the one class and actually graduated many chapters later.

-Since he met Belldandy, Keiichi has had many extraordinary experiences in his young life, including having met several other Goddesses and supernatural beings.
-He became the only person ever to have flown the Shinden, an experimental World War II Japanese airplane, and met Schrödinger's Whales—and saved them from extinction by teaching them songs.
+Since meeting Belldandy, Keiichi has many extraordinary experiences, including meeting other Goddesses and supernatural beings.
+He becomes the only person ever to have flown the Shinden, an experimental World War II Japanese airplane.

-Keiichi's personality is illustrated when he summons one of Lind's own Angels, Cool Mint.
-Lind gave him one of her angels because he is able to host the angel with the love of the three goddesses, which he received due to his innocent personality.
-Later on, Keiichi also temporarily and involuntarily hosts the demon-angel Blue Lance.
-Belldandy explains that the angel chose him to be host because he was the only person to refer to her as an "angel" and not a "former demon".
+Keiichi is portrayed as young, virginal, bewildered, and a fundamentally nice guy.